-The five activities below are geared mostly toward elementary school students, though they can also be adapted for slightly younger and older students.
+The five Father's Day activities for elementary students below are geared mostly toward K-5, though they can also be adapted for slightly younger and older students.
 As the school year winds down, use these activities as a fun way for your students to celebrate those who care about them!

 1. Making Cards

 Students can express gratitude and appreciation for the men or caregivers in their lives by making cards.
 This can also be an opportunity for students to get creative!
 You will need:

 - Stickers, glitter, and anything else you can think of to make the cards colorful and fun!

 The specific writing requirement attached to this Father's Day classroom activity will vary depending on the age group, but one idea is for middle schoolers to write one to two properly structured paragraphs.
 You may ask them to reveal the importance of their father or caregiver in their lives or to write a reflection on their favorite memory with this person.

 Picking up a Father’s Day book or one about fatherhood in general—and telling your dad or caregiver about it at the end of the day—is a great sentiment.
 For young students in Pre-K through elementary school, here are some wonderful HMH reads illuminating fathers and the role they play in kids’ lives.

 - I Love My Pirate Papa by Laura Leuck, Kyle M. Stone (Pre-K–K)